 Strategy 1: Identify and Understand Transportation Needs.

-Strategy 3: Create connections and promote cooperative delivery systems.
+Strategy 3: Examine and promote cooperative delivery systems.